xmtp/xmtp-dot-org/blog/introducing-the-xmtp-litepaper.md

 ---
 slug: introducing-the-xmtp-litepaper
 hide_table_of_contents: true
-title: Introducing the XMTP Litepaper Public Draft
+title: Introducing the XMTP Litepaper public draft
 date: 2022-08-31
 authors: mg
 description: A primer on XMTP—the secure web3 messaging protocol—why we're building it, how it works, and where we see it going in the future.